bloomberg/ts-blank-space/README.md

 The benefits of this library are:

 -   It is fast (for a pure JavaScript transform).
 See the `./perf` folder
     -   No new JavaScript needs to be emitted from an AST, it re-uses slices of the existing source string
     -   This is particularly true if other parts of your program are already generating the TypeScript SourceFile object for other reasons because it can [be reused](#bring-your-own-ast), and producing the AST is the most time consuming part.
-- It is small (less than 700 LOC)
+-   It is small (~700 LOC)
     -   By doing so little the code should be relatively easy to maintain
     -   The hard part, of parsing the source, is delegated to the official TypeScript parser.
 -   No need for additional SourceMap processing.
 See ["where are my SourceMaps?"](#where-are-my-sourcemaps)

 ## Does it really just blank out all the type annotations?